🔢 Similarity Theory: Numbers

 🔟 0 to 9: A Symbolic Ladder

-When Similarity Theory speaks of the soul evolving from 0 to 9, this should not be taken as literal counting.
-The sequence is a symbolic map, a way of describing stages of growth that consciousness passes through.
+When Similarity Theory speaks of consciousness evolving from 0 to 9, this should not be taken as literal counting.
+The sequence is a symbolic map — a way of describing stages of growth that consciousness passes through.

-Here, “soul” does not mean the religious soul, but persistent consciousness — awareness that endures across many frames of time.
-Each moment of life leaves behind a conscious trace, but the thread that continues through multiple realities is what we call the soul.
+Here, consciousness refers to persistent consciousness — awareness that endures across many Frames of Time.
+Each moment of experience leaves behind a preserved conscious trace, but the thread that continues across many realities is what we call persistent consciousness.

-This persisting consciousness moves in and out of material form.
+This persistent consciousness moves in and out of material form.
 Each time it incarnates, it gathers more awareness, like a traveller who collects wisdom with every journey.
+In Similarity Theory, material forms themselves are understood as manifestations of interacting consciousnesses at different scales.
+(See Consciousness.)

 The numbers 0 to 9 symbolise the stages of experience needed before persistent consciousness can take the next leap.
-At “10,” it enters not just another stage but a new dimension, with new laws of reality.
+At “10,” it enters not merely another stage, but a new dimension — governed by new laws of existence.

 🧱 The Difficulty of Beginnings